(This post may contain affiliate links. Please read our disclosure policy for more information.)

 The Best Sights to See in Seattle Downtown Area

-Plan for a full day to get in all the Seattle sights to see downtown.
-The area is very walkable, but there are also bike rentals available to zip between areas a little quicker.
+Plan a whole day to get in all the Seattle sights to see downtown.
+The area is very walkable, but bike rentals are available to zip between areas a little quicker.

 1. Seattle Center